 The app is designed for students to take turns with the guide.
 They cannot answer when the guide is talking/teaching.
 Helpful optional features in the KinderTEK settings are the audio indicator and the visual indicator, which can be turned on or off in the individual student settings.
 The audio indicator chimes to signal that it is the student’s turn to respond.
 The visual indicator shows students a green thumbs up when it is their turn to respond, and a red hand when it is time to listen to instruction.

-I just downloaded KinderTEK Math and there is no sound.
+I just downloaded a KinderTEK app and there is no sound.

 KinderTEK works best on iOS 10 and above.
 IPads running iOS 9 or below sometimes have issues with sound.
 Try swiping the app away and restarting.
 If that does not work, try deleting and redownloading the app.